Adidas says certain customers may have been impacted by data breach

-If you purchased anything on Adidas' US site, you may have been impacted by a possible data breach.
+If you purchased anything on Adidas' US site, you may've been affected by a data breach.

-The company said Thursday that on June 26, it learned about an unauthorized party claiming to have acquired "limited data associated with certain Adidas consumers."
+The famed sportswear company said Thursday that on June 26 it learned about an unauthorized party claiming to have acquired "limited data associated with certain Adidas consumers."

-In the statement, Adidas said it immediately started taking steps to figure out the scope of the issue and to inform potentially impacted customers.
-The company is working with data security firms and law enforcement to investigate the issue, it said.
+Adidas said in a statement that it immediately started taking steps to figure out the scope of the issue and inform customers who might've been hit.
+The company said it's working with data security firms and law enforcement to investigate the issue.

+A preliminary investigation revealed that the data includes people's contact information, usernames and encrypted passwords.

-Other big companies have also recently been the target of data breaches.
+Other big companies have been the target of data breaches recently.
 In April, hackers stole data from 5 million Saks and Lord & Taylor customers.
 In March, Under Armour said 150 million accounts from MyFitnessPal were stolen in a data breach.
-And in October, Yahoo revealed that all 3 billion accounts were hacked in a 2013 breach.
+And in October, Yahoo revealed that all 3 billion of its accounts were hacked in a 2013 breach.

 Discuss: Adidas says certain customers may have been impacted by data breach